Monaca, Pennsylvania: Mid- to late 1800s

 Edward Acker established a "Watercure Sanatorium" in Phillipsburg in 1848, and in 1856 when the borough's first post office was established, it took the name "Water Cure".
 In 1865, Reverend William G. Taylor bought the Sanatorium buildings for his Soldiers' Orphans Home.
 The Home, according to one of the students, consisted of a "dormitory, dining room, schoolhouse, bathhouse, woodshed, carpenter shop and a two-acre playground."
 It burned in 1876.
 There is a historical marker near the point where Fourth Street meets Route 18 that reads: "Water Cure Sanatorium founded 1848 by Dr. Edward Acker.
 Used hydropathy or water to heal.
 First hospital in Beaver County.
 Town's first post office, 1856.
 Phillipsburg Soldiers Orphans School founded 1866 by Rev. William Taylor.
 Destroyed by fire 1876.
 Beaver County Historical Research & Landmarks Foundation".

 Thiel College was founded in Monaca in 1866, and moved to Greenville five years later.
-A historical marker on Fourth Street reads: "Site of Thiel College endowed by A. Louis Thiel and founded in 1866 as Thiel Hall by Rev. William A. Passavant.
+A historical marker on Fourth Street reads: "Site of Thiel College endowed by A. Louis Thiel and founded in 1866 as Thiel Hall by Rev. William Passavant.
 Chartered in 1870 as Thiel College of The Evangelical Lutheran Church with Rev. Henry W. Roth as first president.
-Moved to Greenville, PA, 1871.
+Moved to Greenville, Pennsylvania, 1871.
 Beaver County Historical Research & Landmarks Foundation".

 In 1892, the borough's name was changed from Phillipsburg to Monaca in honor of the Native American Indian Monacatootha (also known as Scarouady).
 Monacatootha ("Great Arrow") was an Oneida warrior chief and a representative of the Iroquois Confederacy with the authority to supervise affairs among the Delawares and Shawnees in that area.
 He had met with future U.S. President George Washington in Logstown.
 He was a strong friend of the English and campaigned against the French.